 Core beliefs are definitions, understandings and perspectives that we accepted as truth about our individual self, others and the world as it relates to us.

-Following, I describe the most common types of core beliefs and I will present to you few examples of each type of core beliefs.
+Following, I describe the most common types or systems of core beliefs and I will present to you few examples of each type or system of core beliefs.
 As you read think about how it relates to you and which beliefs might be applicable to you.

 Core beliefs about our capabilities